persephone-tools/persephone/README.md

 $ python3 -m virtualenv -p python3 persephone-venv
 $ source persephone-venv/bin/activate
 $ pip install -U pip
-$ pip install git@github.com:oadams/persephone.git
+$ pip install git+git://github.com/oadams/persephone.git
 ```
 (This library can be installed system-wide but it is recommended to install in a virtualenv.)

 ### 2. Get the example data

 Currently the tool assumes each utterance is in its own audio file, and that for each utterance in the training set there is a corresponding transcription file with phonemes (or perhaps characters) delimited by spaces.
 I've uploaded an example dataset that includes some Yongning Na data that has already been preprocessed.
 We'll use this example dataset in this tutorial.
 Once we confirm that the software itself is working on your computer, we can discuss preprocessing of your own data.

-Create a working directory (for storage of the data and running experiments):
+Create a working directory for storage of the data and running experiments:

 ```
 mkdir persephone-tutorial/